boldflight/BibleConverter/test_EPUB/output/ezek.md

 ### The Boiling Pot

-[1] The **Lord’**s message came to me in the ninth year, in the tenth month, on the tenth day of the month:
+[1] The **Lord**'s message came to me in the ninth year, in the tenth month, on the tenth day of the month:
 [2] “Son of man, write down the name of this day, this very day.
 The king of Babylon has laid siege to Jerusalem this very day.
 [3] Recite a proverb to this rebellious house and say to them, ‘This is what the Sovereign **Lord** says: